The Smoking Gun

 .
 Fig. 4 is a modern-day "photograph" of the SAME sieve.

 Under closer examination of the sieve in Fig.4, it appears to me that AT SOME POINT IN TIME THERE WAS ONE DOT in the center of that circle, which (coincidentally?) appears to match the center of the circle in Figure 3.
-Do you see?
+Do you see what I see?

 An Explanation for the Discrepancy ?